-You can then staircase on to a Diploma or Bachelor’s degree.
+You can gateway to further study in the Diploma or Bachelor’s degree.

 The programme of study is equivalent to one semester (full-time) totalling 60 credits comprising of: